malteschmitz/WhileInterpreter/README.md

 ## Exercise

-In order to understand how this little application works, I suggest trying to extend is.
+In order to understand how this little application works, I suggest trying to extend it.
 For example you could try to implement the `++` operator which increments a variable.
 This has to be done in three steps

 1. Add a class `Increment` in the `program` package with the attribute `identifier` of type `Identifier` storing the name of the variable that will be incremented.